See something we could improve on this page? Give website feedback.

-- B. No person shall possess on any public property, street, sidewalk, or other public right-of-way, any bottle, can, or other container containing alcoholic liquor if it has been opened, its seal broken, or its contents partially removed.
+- B. No person may possess on any public property, street, sidewalk, or other public right-of-way, any bottle, can, or other container containing alcoholic liquor if it has been opened, its seal broken, or its contents partially removed.

 - C. The prohibitions set forth in Subsections A. and B. of this Section do not apply to: